 Now it's time to take a look at one of Smartline's other premium options.

-This Mosaic Diamond liner is famous for its unique appearance.
+This Mosaic Diamond is famous for its unique appearance.

-If you're looking for something classy and different, this might be the pool liner for you.
+If you're looking for something classy and different, this might be the one for you.
 Let's dig a little deeper.

 - UniBead style